vdesabou/kafka-docker-playground-docs/docs/playground ec2 open.md

 🎓 Tip: If not specified, the command will apply to all ec2 instances

-#### *--disable-sync-repro-folder*
+#### *--enable-sync-repro-folder*

-🚫 Disable sync reproduction-models folder between local and ec2 instance
+👉 Enable sync reproduction-models folder between local and ec2 instance